-Amongst the many things I learned after having a baby is that staying in touch with friends can get hard.
-We are struggling to make time to sleep and shower over here let alone get dressed enough to see people.
+Amongst the many things, I learned from having a baby is that staying in touch with friends can get hard.
+We are struggling to make time to sleep and shower over here, let alone get dressed enough to see people.
 However, we still need to see our people, like in person.
 We need the excitement of actually getting dressed, the support, and the conversation with actual adults.

-Another thing to note is the weeknight dinner.
+Another thing to note is to plan a weeknight dinner.
 I feel like guest expectations are a little lower for a Thursday or Friday night dinner party then they are for a Saturday, plus they are usually more available.
-Additionally, it gives us hosting parents more time to recover.
+Additionally, it gives us hosting parents more time to recover, which believe me, we need.

-A great main that slow cooks in the crockpot while we are off doing other things.
-Simple sides, like pasta rice, bread and salad.
+A great main that fragrantly slow cooks in the crockpot while we are off doing other things.
+Simple sides, like pasta rice, bread, and salad.
 I like to enlist my guests to bring something easy.
-I try to make it something they don’t have to cook, like dessert from a local shop, fresh bread or salsa and chips.
+I try to make it something they don’t have to cook, like a dessert from a local shop, the bread or salsa, and chips.
 They are almost always happy to contribute, especially when they know a great meal is coming along with it.

-Recipes like this easy pork ragu are among my top favorites for these meals.
-They come out perfectly in the slow cooker, and have so much flavor.
-They also make big batches so they feed a lot of people, or can be used as leftovers the next day.
+Recipes like this easy pork ragu are among my favorites for these types of meals.
+They come out perfectly in the slow cooker and have so much flavor already built in.
+The sauce is thick, and chunky, which gives it a real stick to your ribs feel.
+The meat is tender, succulent so flavorful, having soaked up everything it can from all of the herbs and spices during that long slow simmer.
+This recipe is truly a showstopper for the satisfaction it will bring your guests as well as its ease in preparation.
+It also makes a big batch so it can feed a lot of people, or can be used as leftovers the next day.
 What tired parents don’t love leftovers?

 Slow Cooker Pork Ragu